opentensor/old-docs/src/RunningAMiner.md

 You will be immediately prompted to:

-### Choose a Miner

-To start, we recommend you choose "template_miner".

-### Choose a Network
+## Enter a network

+To immediately gain access to Subtensor - our network blockchain - choose “nakamoto.”
+Nakamoto is useful for quick connections to the network like checking your wallet balance, however it is not reliable for mining.
+For seriuous miners we recommend running an instance of [Subtensor locally](cli/Subtensor.md) in order to maximize speed and connection.
+Should you be running Subtensor locally, choose “local.”

-- To familiarize yourself with the protocol without mining, choose our test network, Nobunaga
+To familiarize yourself with the protocol without mining, choose our test network, [Nobunaga](https://www.notion.so/Nobunaga-Guide-caa0b84ae45840d6ae0eceacfa98d028).
-- To start mining immediately, choose Nakamoto, our main network.

-Ultimately, we suggest that users switch to running the network software locally, after initially registering to Nakamoto.
-Although this option is more energy intensive, it will give you access to enhanced speed and safety while using the protocol, and is recommended for serious participants.
+## Enter your wallet

+Enter the name of your coldkey and hotkey credentials. *note: your will need a separate hotkey for each miner you run.*

+## Choosing a miner

+From here, you may choose: ``template_server/core_validator/advanced_server``

+Your miner is now running and solving the proof of work to register to the network.
 Registering on the network can take some time, depending on the calibre of your hardware.
-You will be notified when the process is complete.
+Please note that registration is CPU intensive, and GPU registration is not currently supported.
+Generally the more CPU power you have, the faster your will miner will become registered.

+Once the proof of work is solved, your miner will automatically begin mining Tao.

+Should your miner become deregistered, your miner will automatically begin the registration process again.

+**Mining Tao is highly competitive so that only the best miners outfitted with the best models will do well.
+The challenge of optimizing your miner is the responsibility of the user.**